markshuttle/juju-lostandfound/README.md

 ## Get started

-Our community hangs out at the [Charmhub discourse](https://discourse.jujucharms.com/) which serves as a combination mailing list and web forum.
+Our community hangs out at the [Charmhub discourse](https://discourse.juju.is/) which serves as a combination mailing list and web forum.
 Keep up with the news and get a feel for operator engineering and usage there.

-Get started with the [install instructions](https://juju.is/docs/installing) and [try the tutorials](https://juju.is/docs/tutorials).
+Get  the Juju CLI on Windows, macOS or Linux with the [install instructions](https://juju.is/docs/installing) and [try the tutorials](https://juju.is/docs/tutorials).
 All you need is a small K8s cluster, or an Ubuntu machine or VM to run MicroK8s.

 Read the [documentation](https://juju.is/docs) for a comprehensive reference of commands and usage.